santiagosayshey/DigiBrain/Content/Projects/Dictionarry/Media Upgrade Automation Feature.md

-This feature automatically searches for better quality versions of movies and TV shows you already have in oimproves your media library quality over time..
-Think of it as a "set it and forget it" upgrade system that continuously
+This feature automatically searches for better quality versions of movies and TV shows you already have in order to improve your media library quality over time.

-## The Problem It Solves

 Radarr and Sonarr already download media based on your quality preferences, but they have a limitation: they only search "forward."
 This means: